softwaresaved/software-deposit-guidance/markdown/HowToDepositSoftware.md

 ### Ask a colleague to review the intended content

 Ask a colleague to check that your deposit will include everything you intend to deposit, remembering to let them know what you intend to deposit.
-You may want to refer them to the "Review content" section in our guide on "Software Deposit: How to review a software deposit".

 ### Ask a colleague to review the quality, utility and usability of the intended content

 Ask a colleague to try to build, deploy and run the software, following its user and developer documentation, reviewing these for readability, accuracy and usability.
-The disadvantage of such a review is that it requires a lot more time to do, though it provides the most comprehensive feedback on your software [^3].
-You may want to refer them to the "Review quality, utility and usability" section in our guide on "Software Deposit: How to review a software deposit".
+While the downside of such a review is that it requires a lot more time to do, it provides the most comprehensive feedback on your software [^3].

 ## Decide how to deposit